Start your weekend off on a relaxing note with this indulgent brioche French toast.

 Best Toppings for French Toast

-- Give your French toast a burst of flavor by topping it with berries!
-Whether it’s blueberries, blackberries, strawberries, raspberries, or a combination of them all, you can’t go wrong.
+- Add fresh berries.
+Give your French toast a burst of flavor by topping it with berries!
+Blueberries, blackberries, strawberries, raspberries, or a combination of them all, you can’t go wrong.

-- How about a simple powdered sugar and butter combo?
+- Top with powdered sugar and butter.
+How about a simple powdered sugar and butter combo?
 A timeless classic that will never disappoint.

-- Aside from maple syrup, other liquid sweeteners such as agave and honey work fine as well.
+- Drizzle with a natural sweetener.
+Aside from maple syrup, other liquid sweeteners such as agave and honey are delicious.

-- Add a nice crunch to your toast by topping it with sprinkles or just some white sugar.
+- Add a nice crunch.
+Top your toast with sprinkles or just some white sugar.
 For a nutty flavor, top it with toasted pecans, cashews, pine nuts, or walnuts.

-- Make your toast a la Elvis by smothering it with peanut butter and topping it with banana slices and bacon bits.
-Yum.
+- Make your toast a la Elvis.
+Just smother it with peanut butter.
+Then top it with banana slices and bacon bits.
+Yum!

-- Other sweet spreads such as chocolate, cookie butter, hazelnut, and jams also pair well with French toast.
+- Try sweet spreads.
+Other sweet spreads like chocolate, cookie butter, hazelnut, and jams make it a delectable treat.